k3s-io/docs/docs/advanced.md

       value: all
 ```

-Note that the NVIDIA Container Runtime is also frequently used with the [NVIDIA Device Plugin](https://github.com/NVIDIA/k8s-device-plugin/) and [GPU Feature Discovery](https://github.com/NVIDIA/gpu-feature-discovery/), which must be installed separately, with modifications to ensure that pod specs include `runtimeClassName: nvidia`, as mentioned above.
+Note that the NVIDIA Container Runtime is also frequently used with [NVIDIA Device Plugin](https://github.com/NVIDIA/k8s-device-plugin/), with modifications to ensure that pod specs include `runtimeClassName: nvidia`, as mentioned above.

 ## Running Agentless Servers (Experimental)
 > **Warning:** This feature is experimental.